Website Manager

 Game Locations: Typically at Normandale Park, twice per week (one weeknight)

-Game Structure: Players arrive 30 minutes before the games, which are 90 minutes long.
+Game Structure: Players arrive for warmup 30 minutes prior to games, which are 90 minutes long.

 Time Commitment: 6-8 hours weekly.